-- (1) The Accounting Officer may in terms of section 79 or 106 of the Act sub-delegate any supply chain management powers and duties, including those delegated to the Accounting Officer in terms of this Policy, but any such sub-delegation must be consistent with subparagraph (2) of this paragraph and paragraph 4 of this Policy. - (2) The power to make a final award - (a) Above R 10 million (VAT included) may not be sub-delegated by the Accounting Officer: - (b) Above R 200 000.00 (VAT included), but not exceeding R 10 million (VAT included), may be sub-delegated but only to - (i) The Bid Adjudication Committee of which the Chief Financial Officer or senior manager is a member; or - (ii) Accounting Officer of the municipality, after due consideration of all facts was done; and - (c) Below R 200,000 (VAT included) to delegated official(s) in accordance with approved delegations issued by the Accounting Officer as follows: - (i) Above R 80 000.00 (VAT included), but not exceeding R 200 000.00 (VAT included) to any of the following three (3) but not more than one (1) per Department: - CFO /Executive Directors / Directors / Dep.
-Directors - (ii) Above R 30 000.00 (VAT included), but not exceeding R 80 000.00 (VAT included) to the following: - Deputy Director: Supply Chain ManagementSenior Manager: Acquisitions Management - (3) The Bid Adjudication Committee to which the power to make final awards has been subdelegated in accordance with subparagraph (2) must within five days of the end of each month submit to the official referred to in subparagraph (4) a written report containing particulars of each final award made by such official or committee during that month, including - - (a) The amount of the award; - (b) The name of the person to whom the award was made; and - (c) The reason why the award was made to that person. - (4) A written report referred to in subparagraph (3) must be submitted - (a) To the Accounting Officer, in the case of an award by - - (i) The Bid Adjudication Committee of which the Chief Financial Officer or a senior manager is a member; or - (b) To the Chief Financial Officer or the senior manager responsible for the relevant bid, in the case of an award by -

-- (i) The Bid Adjudication Committee of which the Chief Financial Officer or a senior manager is not a member. - (5) Subparagraphs (3) and (4) of this policy do not apply to procurements out of petty cash. - (6) This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub-delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy. - (7) No supply chain management decision-making powers may be delegated to an advisor or consultant.
+- (1) The Accounting Officer may in terms of section 79 or 106 of the Act sub-delegate any supply chain management powers and duties, including those delegated to the Accounting Officer in terms of this Policy, but any such sub-delegation must be consistent with subparagraph (2) of this paragraph and paragraph 4 of this Policy. - (2) The power to make a final award - (a) Above R 10 million (VAT included) may not be sub-delegated by the Accounting Officer; - (b) Above R 200 000.00 (VAT included), but not exceeding R 10 million (VAT included), may be sub-delegated but only to - (i) the Bid Adjudication Committee of which the Chief Financial Officer or senior manager is a member - (ii) Accounting Officer of the municipality, after due consideration of all facts was done; and - (c) Below R 200,000 (VAT included) to delegated official(s) in accordance with approved delegations issued by the Accounting Officer. - (3) The Bid Adjudication Committee to which the power to make final awards has been subdelegated in accordance with subparagraph (2) must within five days of the end of each month submit to the official referred to in subparagraph (4) a written report containing particulars of each final award made by such official or committee during that month, including - - (a) The amount of the award; - (b) The name of the person to whom the award was made; and - (c) The reason why the award was made to that person. - (4) A written report referred to in subparagraph (3) must be submitted - - (a) To the Accounting Officer, in the case of an award by - - (i) The Bid Adjudication Committee of which the Chief Financial Officer or a senior manager is a member; or - (b) To the Chief Financial Officer or the senior manager responsible for the relevant bid, in the case of an award by - - (c) - (i) The Bid Adjudication Committee of which the Chief Financial Officer or a senior manager is not a member. - (5) Subparagraphs (3) and (4) of this policy do not apply to procurements out of petty cash. - (6) This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub-delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy. - (7) No supply chain management decision-making powers may be delegated to an advisor or consultant.